dilemmafixer19895/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more detail but still brief: This quote by computer scientist Donald Knuth reminds us that striving to optimize code before it's needed or without evidence can introduce unnecessary complexity, bugs, and harder maintenance cycles.
 It's crucial to understand the actual bottlenecks through measurement and analysis before applying optimizations.
 Often, well-structured and readable code performs adequately and can be optimized effectively when required.

+# 2024-01-25
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+In essence, this quote highlights that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It suggests programmers should focus first on writing clear, correct, and maintainable code, and only optimize when profiling and measurements reveal specific performance bottlenecks.
+Understanding the balance between readability and efficiency is crucial for crafting high-quality software solutions.